katyjane8/checks-for-understanding/module-2/backend/week_two.md

 ```

 What are some methods you can call on `Team`?
 If these methods aren't defined in the class, how do you have access to them?
+I think the shovel is a typo - should be just one < ?
+Anyways, you can call on any methods that are available to ActiveRecord such as .create, .group and .order since Team inherits from ActiveRecord.

 3. Assume that in your database, a team has the following attributes: "id", "name", owner_id".
 How would you find the name of a team with an id of 4?
 Assuming your class only included the code from question 2, how could you find the owner of the same team?

 4. Assume that you added a line to your `Team` class as follows: